concord-consortium/soundwaves/README.md

 1. Clone this repo and `cd` into it
 2. Run `npm install` to pull dependencies
-3. Run `npm start` to run `webpack-dev-server` in development mode with hot module replacement
+3. Run `npm start` to run `webpack-dev-server` (local server that automatically rebuilds the app) in development mode with hot module replacement

 #### Run using HTTPS